wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 discussed the default environment.
 If you recall, every user within the tenant will automatically have access to this environment.
-Because no method exists for removing access to this environment, it is a common pattern to rename this environment to be called Personal Productivity to imply that this environment is general use.
+Because no method exists for removing access to this environment, it is a common pattern to rename this environment to **Personal Productivity** to imply that this environment is general use.
 Administrators should also be aware of the location of this environment to ensure that no issues occur from a data privacy perspective.